 Here are a few marketing tactics to effectively market your event to your existing customers:

 - Give them early access to the conference block of hotel reservations

 - Include an advertising blurb about your conference in every customer email leading up to the event date—newsletters, thank you emails, reminder emails, etc.

 - Offer a registration discount to customers who make a large purchase within a specific time frame

 - Offer exclusive VIP access to long-time clients on a case-by-case basis

 - Create a giveaway on social media asking people to sign up for your email list in exchange for a chance to win VIP access or free registration

 3. Go all in with your social media promotions.

 According to Eventbrite, more than 25 percent of all traffic to event registration forms comes from social media.

-Your strategy should include:
+Your conference marketing strategy should include: